Quinn

 +

-Legal frameworks governing cyberspace, including constitutional protections, digital privacy, government surveillance, and whistleblower cases.
+Legal frameworks governing cyberspace, including constitutional protections, digital privacy, government surveillance, whistleblower cases, and critical infrastructure defense law.

-• Researched Julian Assange / WikiLeaks and transparency vs. national security
+• Researched Julian Assange / WikiLeaks and the tension between transparency and national security

-• Explored government transparency policies and cyber operations
+• Explored government transparency policies and the legal landscape around offensive cyber operations

 CRJS 310